 The secondary objectives are:

-1. Development of the Children´s Environmental Health Knowledge Questionnaire (ChEHK-Q) and the Children’s Environmental Health Skills Questionnaire (ChEHS-Q).
+- An observational cross-sectional study to build and validate the Children’s Environmental Health Knowledge Questionnaire (ChEHK-Q) and the Children’s Environmental Health Skills Questionnaire (ChEHS-Q) in the Spanish context, following four phases:

 2. Undergraduate Nursing Students’ Attitudes, Knowledge and Skills of Children´s Environmental Health.